 - For those in extreme winter conditions may want to consider removing the assembled unit from the enclosure and storing in a dry shed or garage for the severe winter months

 - For those in mild winter temperatures, turn the fire feature on as often as possible

-These tips will ensure your HPC unit will keep in good operating condition through the harsh winter months.
+These winter maintenance of your fire features tips ensure your HPC unit will keep in the good operating condition through the harsh winter months.
 It is important to know that by far the worst damage that can be done to any unit is to have snow and water sitting on top of the unit for an extended period of time.
-So even if you don't have time for the proper winter maintenance, it is critical to, at the very least, get the unit covered and covered properly for the cold snowy winter months.
+So even if you don’t have time for the proper fire feature winter maintenance, it is critical to, at the very least, get the unit covered and covered properly for the cold snowy winter months.

 If you have any questions, feel free to reach out to anyone of our NFI Certified Technicians.